openebs/openebs/CONTRIBUTING.md

 ## Solve Existing Issues
 Head over to [issues](https://github.com/openebs/openebs/issues) to find issues where help is needed from contributors.
 See our [list of labels guide](./contribute/labels-of-issues.md) to help you find issues that you can solve faster.

-A person looking to contribute can take up an issue by claiming it as a comment/assign their Github ID to it.
+A person looking to contribute can take up an issue by claiming it as a comment/assign their GitHub ID to it.
 In case there is no PR or update in progress for a week on the said issue, then the issue reopens for anyone to take up again.
 We need to consider high priority issues/regressions where response time must be a day or so.

 ---
 ### Sign your work